 The module assists students to gain knowledge of the underpinning theory, assessment processes and intervention strategies relating to early intervention work.
 Through development of these skills it will enable the student to engage in early intervention work that will support the social and emotional development of children and young people; this is essential requirement for children to reach their full potential.

-The aim of this module is to develop the student's knowledge and skills in relation to supporting children, their families and carers to maximise the life chances of children and young people.
+The aim of this module is to develop the student's knowledge and skills in relation to supporting children, their families and carers to maximise the life chances of children and young people and improve outcomes.
 The module explores the factors that affect health and social capital and the interventions that can maximise them.

 C - Cognitive/analytical